mchlol/jsd-game-list/README.md

 I went around in circles with this for a while.
 I even tried making a separate component then realised I couldn't get the search query.
 Eventually I moved the entire axios request into useEffect and installed `react-paginate` to handle the rest.
 But another problem - I had an if/else to call the API with /games instead of /games/search if the user didn't enter a query.
 But the render was triggering before the request was finished (even though loading was set to true).
 I fixed this by using a ternary to decide which url to call.
 I figured this works within jsx, because if/else does not as it needs to return something.

+### useEffect infinite loop

+In the MyLists component, I call the wishlist key from localStorage.
+Setting this list as the dependency triggers an infinite loop as the key gets called and set within useEffect.
+I read [this post by Dan Abromov](https://overreacted.io/a-complete-guide-to-useeffect/) and created a boolean `listChanged` and use that as the dependency instead - so when a user deletes a game from the list, `listChanged` is updated to true.
+This works once.
+But when the user deletes another game straightaway the view does not update.
+This is fixed by also updating the `wishlist` variable in state.
+Then it triggers a re-render.